Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 Organizing Changelog Entries for Clarity

-A well-organized changelog allows users to quickly find updates and stay informed about product changes.
+A well-organized changelog lets users quickly find updates.
+It keeps them informed about product changes.

 List Updates in Reverse Chronological Order

-Always place the newest updates at the top of your changelog.
-This makes it easy for users to spot the latest changes without wading through older entries [2].
-Most users checking a changelog are primarily interested in what's new, and this format addresses that need effectively.
+Always put the newest updates at the top.
+This makes it easy for users to see the latest changes without getting lost in older entries [2].
+Most users just want to know what's new, and this format meets that need well.

 Group Updates by Release Date

-Structuring updates by release date creates a clear timeline and highlights the progression of changes.
-The WARP changelog style guide suggests this method for better readability and tracking [1].
+Organizing updates by release date makes a clear timeline.
+It shows the progression of changes.
+The WARP changelog style guide recommends this for better readability and tracking [1].

 Here’s an example layout: